 Worse still, you may start to question your value in your company and gradually lose motivation at work.

-Little opportunity for growth and learning
+You have little opportunity for growth and learning.

 Imagine you do the same tasks for two weeks, or two months, or two years, over and over.
 How would you feel?
 I’m sure you’ll be bored to death.